chungos/bacon/maple-bacon.md

 NOTE: Don't worry about soaking the wood.
 Have found its not necessary.
 All that whisky would be better served in one's gullet than in wood.
 5. Go crazy and mix 1/4 cup of maple syrup & maple finished crown royal canandian whisky.
 6. Use this to baste the bacon while smoking.
 OH yeah!
+7. Eat and bask in the joy the fruit one's labours.

 # About smoking without a dedicated smoker
 - Don't need a dedicated smoker to smoke.